Technique for ‘Cementing’ and Retaining Conservative Ceramic Onlay Provisionals

-Full coverage crown preparations require significant removal of tooth structure.
-This irreversible extensive preparation may have adverse effects on the pulp and the gingival tissues.
-Additionally, the iatrogenic reduction of enamel and dentin results in a weakening of tooth integrity and flexural strength.
+Full-coverage crown preparations require significant removal of tooth structure.
+This irreversible extensive preparation may have adverse effects on the pulp and gingival tissues.
+Additionally, the iatrogenic reduction of enamel and dentin weakens tooth integrity and flexural strength.

-While full coverage crowns are an appropriate service in specific structurally compromised circumstances, this service may ultimately lead down a path toward tooth loss.
-In the literature, it has been stated that crown preparations can be the “circle of death” for teeth.
-This may true in certain circumstances, but it is important the restorative dentist performs the most conservative restorations possible in a given situation.
+While full-coverage crowns are appropriate in specific structurally compromised circumstances, this service may ultimately lead to tooth loss.
+The literature states that crown preparations can be the “circle of death” for teeth.
+This may be true in certain circumstances, but it is important that the restorative dentist performs the most conservative restorations possible in a given situation.

 Partial coverage restorations may be performed on both anterior and posterior teeth.
 Anteriorly, these indirect ceramic restorations are commonly known as veneers.
-Posteriorly, these conservative restorative alternatives are called inlays, onlays or “veneer-lays” depending upon how much tooth structure requires replacement and coverage.
+Posteriorly, depending on how much tooth structure requires replacement and coverage, these conservative restorative alternatives are called inlays, onlays, or “veneer-lays.”

 There are differing techniques and strategies applied toward preparing teeth conservatively for partial coverage ceramic restorations.
 The design of the tooth preparation (how much tooth structure is removed) is primarily dependent upon the esthetic shade change desired and the inherent strength requirements of the restorative material to be utilized.

-Provisionals are a necessary component to all indirect restorative procedures.
+Provisionals are a necessary component of all indirect restorative procedures.
 Fabricating partial coverage provisionals utilizes the same techniques as full coverage provisionalization.
-A direct (intraoral) or indirect (made on a stone model) technique may be chosen as the method of fabrication.
+A direct (intraoral) or indirect (made on a stone model) technique may be chosen as the fabrication method.
 Typically, a matrix of putty or “suck-down” style plastic overlay of the wax-up contour is used as the “provisional former.”

 The provisional restores esthetic and functional contours that resemble the final restoration.
-These outlines also provide guidance for the dental laboratory when fabricating the final ceramic product.
+These outlines also guide the dental laboratory when fabricating the final ceramic product.
 Additionally, management of tooth sensitivity is a critical requirement for provisionalizing prepared tooth structure.

 Both thermal and surface irritation may occur from open exposure of the prepared dentin.
 The conservative nature of the partial coverage preparations results in challenging retentive designs for provisionalization.
 The more conservative the preparation, the fewer contours and features present for resistance and retention of the provisional.